 The invalidity as against the general body of creditors of an act of the bankrupt is subject to different rules in the various Contracting States.
-Germanlaw provides, in principle, that there is an obligation to restore that which has been transferred, donated or abandoned by the bankrupt (see Section 37(1)KO).
+German law provides, in principle, that there is an obligation to restore that which has been transferred, donated or abandoned by the bankrupt (see KO, S. 37(1).
 The purchaser must, in principle, restore the assets to the position that would have existed if the transaction had not been entered into.
 It is ultimately possible that recovery might be sought by means of proceedings instituted by the liquidator on behalf of the general body of creditors against the purchaser in order to oblige him to agree to a compulsory sale by auction of the immovable property to be restored.
 In that case, the compulsory sale by auction can take place without ownership of the property first being retransferred.
-In the case of a transfer of immovable property situated in the Federal Republic of Germany, the provisions of German law must be observed: the consent of the seller and purchaser and registration in the land register of the change in the legal situation are necessary (Section 873(1), Section 925(1) of the German Civil Code).
-In addition, and depending on the circumstances of each particular case, other conditions may be required, e.g. authonization by public authorities (e.g. in town planning matters).
-It should be pointed out, moreover, that when mortgages or land charges in respect of immovable property are retransferred or where such rights are cancelled or waived the provisions of the law of property and the legal rules relating to the land register provided for under German law must be observed, and that these derogate in part from those relating to the transfer of ownership.
+In the case of a transfer of immovable property situated in the Federal Republic of Germany, the provisions of German law must be observed: the consent of the seller and purchaser and registration in the Land Register of the change in the legal situation are necessary (German Civil Code, ss.
+873(1) and 925(1).
+In addition, and depending on the circumstances of each particular case, other conditions may be required, e.g. authorization by public authorities (e.g. in town planning matters).
+It should be pointed out, moreover, that when mortgages or land charges in respect of immovable property are retransferred or where such rights are cancelled or waived the provisions of the law of property and the legal rules relating to the Land Register provided for under German law must be observed, and that these derogate in part from those relating to the transfer of ownership.
 As regards claims as to the invalidity of transactions entered into during the suspect period, the defendant is specifically ordered to produce the declarations of intent required of him and to carry out the acts incumbent on him.
-Once such a judgment has become final it replaces, according to Section 894(1), first sentence of the ZPO (Rules of Civil Procedure), those declarations of intent.
-Where a judgment is enforceable provisionally only, it gives authority to record a pre-emption entry or objection in the land register (see Section 895 para.
-1, ZPO).
-In addition, and, depending on the circumstances of the particular case, certain acts on the part of the liquidator or the approval of third parties are necessary in order to complete the change in the legal situation.
+Once such a judgment has become final it replaces, according to Section 894(1), first sentence, of the ZPO (Rules of Civil Procedure), those declarations of intent.
+Where a judgment is enforceable provisionally only, it gives authority to record a pre-emption entry or objection in the Land Register (see ZPO, S. 895, first sentence).
+In addition, and depending on the circumstances of the particular case, certain acts on the part of the liquidator or the approval of third parties are necessary in order to complete the change in the legal situation.

-Where the defendant has, for example, been ordered by a judgment which has become final to produce the declarations of intent relating to the retransfer of immovable property, the liquidator accepts the defendant's declaration of consent (replaced by the judgment) before a German notary or, outside Germany, before a German consul empowered to take official note of agreements of parties regarding the transfer of ownership of immovable property (Section 925(1), para.
-2, German Civil Code).
-The last phase of the transfer of ownership can then be effected by having an entry made, upon request, in the land register.
+Where the defendant has, for example, been ordered by a judgment which has become final to produce the declarations of intent relating to the retransfer of immovable property, the liquidator accepts the defendant's declaration of consent (replaced by the judgment) before a German notary or, outside Germany, before a German consul empowered to take official note of agreements of parties regarding the transfer of ownership of immovable property (German Civil Code, S. 925(1), first sentence).
+The last phase of the transfer of ownership can then be effected by having an entry made, upon request, in the Land Register.